-This blog gives you an overview and explains the frequently asked questions on the replication of Employee master data from an external system to SAP Hybris Cloud for Customer.
-The external system may be SAP ERP, SAP CRM or SAP SuccessFactors Employee Central (EC).
-Also, the replication is unidirectional from the external system into SAP Hybris Cloud for Customer (Cloud).
-Employee replication is mediated from SAP CRM/SAP ERP to Cloud through SAP HCI/PI system, whereas the EC integration is a point-to-point integration.
+This blog gives you an overview and explains the frequently asked questions on the replication of Employee master data from an external system to SAP Cloud for Customer.
+The external system may be SAP ERP, SAP CRM, S/4 Hana or SAP SuccessFactors Employee Central (EC).
+The replication is unidirectional from the external system into SAP Cloud for Customer.

-A new replication service is now available for Employees coming in from SAP CRM system.
-This new service will directly create/update Employee in SAP Hybris Cloud for Customer rather than creating a Replication requests and processing them via background job.
+A new replication service is now available for Employees coming in from SAP ERP, S4Hana, CRM system.
+This new service will directly create/update Employee in SAP Cloud for Customer rather than creating a Replication requests and processing them via background job.

-Does that mean existing process of Employee Replication for CRM is deprecated?
+Does that mean existing process of Employee Replication is deprecated?

 How to configure this new service?

 From Business configuration perspective, nothing changes, you still need to scope for Employee replication.

 Once this scoping is done, you will find new Communication Scenario.

 Note: New PI mapping CRM_COD_SimplifiedEmployee_Replication_Bulk, ERP_COD_SimplifiedEmployeeReplication, S4_C4C_SimplifiedEmployeeReplication and EC_C4C_SimplifiedEmployeeReplication is delivered for this new service for CRM, ERP, S4Hana and SuccessFactors Employee Central Integration respectively.